Disclaimer: I do not own Sekai ichi Hatsukoi or any of its characters but I love them.

 "That's okay, Onii-chan."
 Hiyori smiled as he handed her a towel for her hands.
 "I don't mind if it's just the two of us having dinner."

 The truth of it was, Hiyori liked the times it was just the two of them.
 Despite the fact she was incredibly close to her papa, she was able to talk to her Onii-chan sometimes with an openness she couldn't risk with her father.

-"Do you know how to dance Onii-chan?"
-Hiyori asked, turning away from the radio.
+"Do you know how to dance, Onii-chan?" she asked, turning away from the radio.

 Yokozawa grunted noncommittally.
 It had been ages since he'd danced, the last time being probably in early high school.

 "Wha…?"
 Yokozawa turned away from the vegetables he been sautéing and looked at Hiyori with an expression of disbelief.
 He grimaced, however, seeing how eager her eyes were.